flimflam-austin/hugo-cms-test/content/quick_reads/20200805-crime-in-cities-2020/index.md

       local police.
 Some mayors don’t want the help.

-      In light of the difference in opinions and varying data, _The Wall Street Journal_ did an independent analysis of violent crime statistics in the largest 50 U.S. cities.
+      In light of the difference in opinions and varying data,_The Wall Street Journal_ did an independent analysis of violent crime statistics in the largest 50 U.S. cities.
     _key: 2c2410306f57
   - order: 3
+    useCheckmark: false
     body: >-
       ## What The Data Says: